serverless/serverless/docs/guides/observability/axiom.md

 Now, you're all set to start sending logs to Axiom.
 Deploy your service with the Serverless Framework, and you'll see logs in the Axiom platform.

-Integrated are all the logs from:
+Integrated logs include:

-- the Lambda Functions in your service (unless `disableLogs` is set to `true` for a specific function).
+- Logs from the Lambda Functions in your service (unless `disableLogs` is set to `true` for a specific function).
-- log groups that are defined in `Resources` block and not associated with Lambda Functions.
+- log groups defined in the `Resources` block and not associated with Lambda Functions.

 ## Additional Configuration